edmdc/edmdc/README.md

 ### About me

-I grew up splitting time between Austin, TX and Mexico; After high school, I lived in Germany for a year as a student.
-My time in these places taught me to appreciate the relationships between cultures, languages, and how these color people's stories.
+I grew up splitting time between Austin, TX, and San Luis Potosi, Mexico.
+After high school, I spent a year living with a host family in Germany.
+My time in these places taught me to appreciate the relationships between the many things that color our daily lives and shape our behavior.
+As a developer, I use this adeptness to create equitable, enjoyable software.

-I view Software as the translation point for the stories told between machines and humans.
-Like spoken languages, programming languages have unique qualities that make them ideal for different situations.
-As a burgeoning developer, I seek to understand these qualities to create performant software that's enjoyable for the user, and easy to maintain by other developers.
+I decided to join the tech industry because it seemed a good fit for my natural linguistic skills and analytical mind.
+My initial passion for software development came from problem-solving and the deep thinking required to accomplish a task.
+As I gained experience, this passion matured to include the potential to bring people together by applying all that I have learned through my life and travels.
+It's become less about problem-solving and more about learning from people to affect their lives for the better.

 <!--
 **edmdc89/edmdc89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.